4 minute read

 - Canada: Real-time payments are underway with Real Time Rail (RTR).

-- India: Forty-one million real-time payment transactions happen daily, making it the global leader in RTPs.
+- India: Forty-one million real-time payment transactions happen daily, making it the global leader in RTP.

-- UK/European Union: New UK and EU regulations require banks to provide third-party providers with open access to bank accounts.
-This has led to the emergence of open banking.
-In combination with real-time payments, businesses can accept and credit payments directly to and from their customer's bank accounts in real time.
+- UK and the European Union (EU): New UK and EU regulations require banks to provide third-party providers with open access to bank accounts.
+This has led to open banking.
+Businesses can accept and credit payments directly to and from their customer's bank accounts in real time.

-- US: FedNow is the Federal Reserve Bank's new real-time payment network, expected to launch as early as 2023.
-This new service will enable financial institutions to provide RTPs across the US.
+- US: FedNow is the Federal Reserve Bank's new real-time payment network.
+Along with The Clearing House, this new service enables financial institutions to provide RTP across the US.

 Your customers prefer the convenience, control and transparency of real-time payments.
 They expect access to their funds 24/7/365.
 And if they need to make a payment at the last minute—or get paid—they want to send or receive payments immediately.

 "In the US, there are 59 million individuals who are working in the gig economy," said Salazar.
 "You want to get paid when you finish your work.
 You aren't expecting a check in the mail.
 You want to see your payments at the end of the business day."